codewitch-honey-crisis/clasp/README.md

 <a name="4.1.2"></a>
 ### URL response handler mappings

-As mentioned in the previous section, a response handler mapping entry is generated for each content file in the website (.hidden files excluded), for example if you have `www/home.html` an entry will be create for `/home.html` that points to `void content_home_html(void* response_arg)`.
+As mentioned in the previous section, a response handler mapping entry is generated for each content file in the website (.hidden files excluded), for example if you have `www/home.html` an entry will be create for `/home.html` that points to `void content_home_html(void* response_state)`.

 By default `index.*` have an additional mapping where they are the "default file" of the directory and will be presented whenever '/' is indicated at that path.
 For example if you have `/api/index.clasp` a handler will be generated for `/api/index.clasp`, `/api/` and (optionally) `/api` as well.